The following images are samples and do not represent the current collection in its entirety.

 Our African institutional partners all request theological books written from an African viewpoint and context.
 This collection of key African theology texts addresses relevant issues in local African contexts.

 Our partner schools from every region of the Majority World are increasingly requesting materials on environmental stewardship and creation care.
-This collection will provide biblical and theological perspectives on creation care and practical resources on sustainable agriculture.
+This project equips schools with hard-to-access resources that engage Creation from biblical and theological perspectives and practical resources to help put these principles into practice.

 Many of our partner schools report that they are ill-equipped to engage questions surrounding the issue of faith and science.
-These issues include the big interpretive questions around biblical accounts of creation, human origins, and the relationship of faith and science.
+The intersection of science and Christian faith is a critical issue for today’s world – and not only in the West.
+As the global church expands and changes, church leaders throughout Africa, Asia, Latin America and the Middle East are wrestling with issues of faith and science.

 Many of the Network’s partner schools have requested resources on Eastern Christianity.
 The richness and depth of the Orthodox tradition assists historical and theological reflection as well as a greater understanding of this tradition.
 Our Orthodox book collection provides both primary sources from the Fathers of the Eastern Church as well as introductory texts that help open up their writings to a broader audience.